dylan-goetting/dylan-goetting/README.md

 - 👋 Hi, I’m @dylan-goetting
-- 👀 I’m interested in machine learning and product development
+- 👀 I’m interested in machine learning and quantitative finance
-- 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me dylangoetting@berkeley.edu